-It affects how educators teach and how students learn.
+How we think affects how we, educators, teach and our students learn.
 From personal experience I continue my father’s legacy, to help people recognize their role in achieving success – however it’s defined.

 A Growth Mindset Plan

 On her website, mindsetonline.com, Carol Dweck has masterfully outlined four steps learners can follow to move away from fixed mindset and develop growth mindset habits.
 Her advice is not age specific but teachers can expect to do a little soul searching themselves as they help students change their thinking.

 In another post (My Learning Philosophy) I provide a full blown explanation of how I use similar steps through a model I created to fit my classroom environments.
 The model is based on my personal experience with growth mindset (before it because popular in education) but the concepts parallel Dweck’s suggestions.
 As you read on, keep Dweck’s steps in mind: